 ● Are unable to say “no”.
 Cannot stop helping others.

 OBSERVE THESE BEHAVIORS OF CODEPENDENCY

 ● Tend to over-emote at people without realizing it, invading a boundary, and setting up a

 negative feedback loop; you over-emote, they mentally back away, you misinterpret as

 inadequate and “try harder”, than back to over-emoting, etc.

-● Find it difficult to set boundaries on the other persons’ behavior.
+● Find it difficult to set boundaries for the other persons’ behavior.

 ● Feel responsible for the lack of success or ambition of others.